yube01/RoomEase/readme.md

 ### Database <a name="database"></a>

-- EaseRoom uses MySQL to store user accounts, room details, and booking information.
+- RoomEase uses MySQL to store user accounts, room details, and booking information.

 ## 6. Conclusion <a name="conclusion"></a>

-EaseRoom is a versatile room booking and hosting platform that simplifies the process of finding and booking rooms.
-Whether you're a user looking for a room or an admin managing room listings, EaseRoom provides a seamless experience for all users.
+RoomEase is a versatile room booking and hosting platform that simplifies the process of finding and booking rooms.
+Whether you're a user looking for a room or an admin managing room listings, RoomEase provides a seamless experience for all users.
 For any technical issues or questions, please refer to the project's documentation or contact our support team.
-Enjoy using EaseRoom!
+Enjoy using RoomEase!